Screening and Selecting Tenants - the Most Important Task You'll Ever Do!

 Very often your first contact with the prospective tenant is by telephone.
 Just like advertising, telephone technique is a skill in its own right, and again, for landlords and agents, well worth developing.

-You need some pre-prepared details - a checklist - ready to quickly but comprehensively describe the property and the letting arrangements: location, amenities, facilities in the property, rent and rent payments, deposit - putting the property in the best possible light as does you advertisement.
+You need some pre-prepared details – an Initial Contact Checklist - ready to quickly but comprehensively describe the property and the letting arrangements: location, amenities, facilities in the property, rent and rent payments, deposit - putting the property in the best possible light as does you advertisement.

 You also need a set of qualifying questions for the prospective tenant: Name, address, telephone number (home & mobile) reason for moving, employment, date required and length of stay, number of people, children ?, pets?, smoking?, credit checks and other references.

 It is unlikely that anyone who struggles to answer your questions, or becomes agitated or annoyed, providing you put them in a polite way, will qualify for the property.

 A serious tenant will be anxious to answer all your questions correctly and the whole process will save you both time and trouble later.